 If the charge is your first offense, you may be entitled to have your record sealed after two years.
 The circumstances of the case and your prior convictions and charges have a bearing on your eligibility.

-How Far Back Can Your Record Be Expunged?
+How Far Back Can My Record Be Expunged?

 There is no limit on what you can get expunged.
-It’s never too late to clean up your record!
-We really mean never – it’s even possible to clean up someone’s record if they have passed away.
+It’s never too late to clean up your record.
+It’s even possible to clean up someone’s record if they have passed away.

-The statute of limitations varies, but we have been successful in getting immediate expunctions for many of our clients.
+The statute of limitations varies, but we have successfully gotten immediate expunctions for many of our clients.
 The faster you initiate the expunction process, the better, as you do not want criminal charges on your record any longer than necessary.

-How Long Do You Have to Wait Before You Can Get Your Record Expunged?
+How Long Do I Have to Wait Before I Can Get My Record Expunged?

 That depends on the statute of limitations for the offense.
-Most misdemeanors have a one to two-year waiting period.
-Most felonies have a three to five-year waiting period.
+Most misdemeanors have a one- to two-year waiting period, and most felonies have a three- to five-year waiting period.
 In some cases, the district attorney can agree to an early expunction.

 In any case, it will be worth the wait.
-As such, these records will not be attainable by public agencies once the process is complete.
+Once the process is complete, public agencies cannot access these records.

-Click to contact our Houston Criminal Defense Attorney today
+Click to contact our Houston Criminal Defense Lawyer today

 Call a Houston Criminal Record Expungement Lawyer Today

-If you are looking to get your criminal record clean, our Houston criminal record expungement lawyer is ready to help.
-To learn more, contact us today at (713) 225-1900.
+If you want to clean up your criminal record, our Houston criminal record expungement lawyer is ready to help.
+Call us today for your confidential initial consultation.

 Call or text 713-225-1900 or complete a Case Evaluation form